teambhd/assessment4/implementation-plan.md

 * Add capability for multiple instances to the `ScoreTracking` class
 * Potentially have the `ScoreTracking` class render itself
-* Add point additions and deductions for multi-player events (e.g. plane handover etc.)
+* Add point additions and deductions for multi-player events:
+    * Deduct a large number of points from the controllers of both planes involved in a collision
+    * Deduct a smaller amount of points for each separation violation
+    * Add points for a successful, planned hand-over
+    * Deduct points for an unplanned handover

 ## Airports